I have always had a fear of forgetting.

 Fast-forward to college: I was an english major who spent more time in the darkroom than on essays and thesis papers, and finally decided to make a change.
 As a fine arts major, I discovered a side of myself that I never knew existed.
 I fell in love with paint, and even more with portraiture.
 I learned to use new equipment and to push boundaries.
 I learned to recognize the absolute beauty of the human form.

 Ultimately, I have grown to be nothing more than an older, more experienced version of that happy, bright-eyed, awe-struck teenager.
-The biggest difference, I think, is that I am finally ant to help others remember.
-I want to capture your moments in their truest form, and leave you with memories that will last a lifetime-- and then some.
+The biggest difference, I think, is that I now want to help others remember.
+I want to capture your moments in their truest form, and leave you with memories that will last lifetimes.